 “People die, and we look back into their lives . . . and we can’t change anything. . . .
 It’s not enough, is it? . . .
 Just . . . symbolic . . . because there’s nothing else you can do.”

 ‘What are you talking about?’ he asked with a smile.

-Discussion: In this penultimate book in the Rebus series, the inspector is almost sixty, and he is, as Siobhan notes, “obsessed and sidelined; cranky and mistrusted.”
-Plus he drinks from morning until bedtime, when he basically passes out in a drunken stupor.
+Discussion: In this purportedly penultimate book in the Rebus series, the inspector is almost sixty, and he is, as Siobhan notes, “obsessed and sidelined; cranky and mistrusted.”
+Plus he drinks from morning until bedtime, at which time he basically passes out in a drunken stupor.
 Incredibly, all the alcohol doesn’t seem to affect his performance much.

-He continues to flout the rules, to talk back to superiors, consort with criminals, lie, and do whatever else it takes to solve crimes, which he continues to do brilliantly enough to allow him to get away with all the rest of his behavior.
+He persists in flouting the rules, talking back to superiors, consorting with criminals, lying, and doing whatever else it takes to solve crimes, which he continues to do brilliantly enough to allow him to get away with all the rest of his behavior.

 He works mainly with Detective Sergeant Siobhan Clarke, who clearly looks up to Rebus even as she fears that she may end up too much like him.
 Her presence provides a welcome foil to Rebus, whose surly demeanor and constant drinking can get irritating, even as it seems much more realistic than so many dashing, close-to-perfect detectives.